OG-Hunter/seditiontracker.github.io-/docs/_suspects/clifford-mackrell.md

 courthouse:
 raid:
 perpwalk:
-quote: 'I mean the cops got their ass handed to them, but at the same time we also made sure they were OK.'
+quote: "I mean the cops got their ass handed to them, but at the same time we also made sure they were OK."
 title: Clifford Mackrell arrested on March 17, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack